Get connected

 Important information

 This page provides general information only.
-Removalist cost ranges are indicative and based on AFRA member pricing data current at May 2026 — your actual quote will depend on load volume, distance, day-of-week, access conditions and insurance level.
-NestPath does not engage removalists on your behalf — we email you a vetted shortlist; you choose, engage and pay your removalist directly.
+Removalist cost ranges are indicative and based on AFRA member pricing data current at May 2026; your actual quote will depend on load volume, distance, day of week, access conditions and insurance level.
+NestPath does not engage removalists on your behalf: we email you a vetted shortlist, and you choose, engage and pay your removalist directly.
 All shortlisted removalists are AFRA members with verified public liability and transit insurance certificates of currency.